Dionne-Lab/catalight/docs/source/user_guide.rst

     The GUI always opens in the live view showing status indicators for which equipment connected succesfully as well as current readouts of the equipment.

 .. warning::
     The current version does not actively check for hardware changes.
-If and instrument is unplugged, the code won't know until you press the reconnect button or an error is thrown
+If an instrument is unplugged, the code won't know until you press the reconnect button or an error is thrown.

 .. figure:: _static/images/gui_manual_control.png
     :width: 800

     The manual control tab can be used to modulate the connected hardware in real time.
 Enter the desired values and hit the "apply" button to set those conditions.
 The equipment will be controlled in a seperate thread, and access to this tab will be blocked while the equipiment is going to the desired state.
-The "reset" button returns the edittable values to their previous state.
+The "reset" button returns the editable values to their previous state.

 .. tip::
-    You can shut down equipment control of the study by pressing the emergency stop button in the bottom right
+    You can shut down equipment control during the study by pressing the emergency stop button in the bottom right.
+This should cancel the current command sent to each piece of equipment, and call that object shut down process.

 .. figure:: _static/images/gui_study_overview.png
     :width: 800

     The study overview tab is the starting point for developing a study.
 Append new experiments to your study by clicking the "Add Experiment" button.
 These can always be deleted with the "Delete" button.
-Enter study wide values such as the sample name, weight, control file, and calibration file (for running calibrations).
+Enter study-wide values such as the sample name, weight, control file, and calibration file (for running calibrations).
 To edit an experiment, click on it in the list and edit the selected experiment on the experiment tab.
 When all experiments have been updated, click the "Start Study" button to run all experiments in order.

 .. warning::
     The minimum for GC sample time is only set when the control file is loaded.
-It it good practice to load your desired control file at the beginning.
+It is good practice to load your desired control file at the beginning.

 .. figure:: _static/images/gui_experiment_design.png
     :width: 800